ConduitIO/conduit-connector-stripe/README.md

 |-------------|------------------------------------------------------------------------------------------------------------------|----------|------------------------------|
 | `key`       | Stripe [secret key](https://dashboard.stripe.com/apikeys).                                                       | yes      | "sk_51Kr0QrJit566F2YtZAwMlh" |
 | `resource`  | The name of Stripe resource.
 A list of supported resources can be found [here](models/resources/README.md). | yes      | "plan"                       |

+[comment]: <> (maha: we prefer having all the configs as camelCase.. so this could be maxRetry, maxRetries or retryMax)
 | `retry_max` | The maximum number of requests to Stripe in case of failure.
 By default is 3.
 The maximum is 10.                 | no       | "5"                          |                                                                                           | yes      | "id"                                            |
 | `limit`     | Count of records in one butch.
 By default is 50.
 The maximum is 100.                                             | no       | "70"                         |